About the Poudre River

 The river originates in the tiny Poudre Lake near the Continental Divide in Rocky Mountain National Park in northern Colorado.

 A small stream–so narrow you can jump across it–comes out of the lake and flows through the mountain wildness to Poudre Canyon.
-On the way, numerous creeks flow into the strean until it becomes a healthy whitewater river.
+On the way, numerous creeks flow into the stream until it becomes a healthy whitewater river.
 It tumbles rapidly for 60 miles down the canyon and onto the High Plains of Colorado.

-The river passes through farm and ranch lands, the cities of Fort Collins, Windsor and Greeley, and empties into the South Platte River five miles east of Greeley.The Poudre River is a popular recreation site for rafters, kayakers, hikers, wildlife watchers, and folks who just enjoy being out in Nature.
-Overuse of the river in the canyon has created challenges that are tough to solve.
+The river passes through farm and ranch lands, the cities of Fort Collins, Windsor and Greeley, and empties into the South Platte River east of Greeley.
+Within the Poudre Canyon, the river is a popular recreation site for rafters, kayakers, hikers, wildlife watchers, and folks who just enjoy being out in Nature.
+The overuse of the river has created challenges that are difficult to solve.

 In 1986, a long stretch of the Poudre River in the canyon was protected under the federal Wild & Scenic law, making the stream the only river in Colorado to receive such protection.
 The designation, though, left the river in the lower canyon open for potential water storage projects.